-- ► Integration with municipal transit hubs (light rail or rapid bus stations) is strongly encouraged. - ► The pathway network should provide easy access to the station, but should not pass directly through the station's loading or operational zones. - The functions and features of the station should not impede the free flow of the pathway travel lanes. - ► Stations should be equipped with end-of-trip facilities, bike storage areas, and appropriate wayfinding and regulatory signage. - ▶ Ambient and security lighting should be provided as part of the station design, and may extend along segments of the Capital Pathway under special conditions.
+- ▶ Integration with municipal transit hubs (light rail or rapid bus stations) is strongly encouraged. - ▶ The Capital Pathway should provide easy access to the station, but should not pass directly through the station's loading or operational zones. - The functions and features of the station should not impede the free flow of the Capital Pathway corridor. - ► Stations should be equipped with end-of-trip facilities, bike storage areas, and appropriate wayfinding and regulatory signage. - ▶ Ambient and security lighting should be provided as part of the station design, and may extend along Capital Pathway corridors under special conditions.